ArduPilot/ardupilot_wiki/copter/source/index.rst

 -  Continue to the :ref:`Introduction section of this wiki. <introduction>`
 -  Use the `ArduPilot Discuss Server Forums <http://discuss.ardupilot.com/c/arducopter>`__ to ask support questions and advice.
--  Read or join the `drones-discuss email list <https://groups.google.com/forum/#!forum/drones-discuss>`__ once you're ready to get involved with the development of the software platform.
+-  To get involved with the development of the software platform, visit the  `ArduPilot development guide  <http://ardupilot.org/dev/index.html>'___.